Risk-Team/CAVAanalytics/README.md

 ## Updates

-**Some updates are currently underway, in particular, related to CAVA Platform interface** **Python support is coming soon.
-This will allow Python users to access CORDEX-CORE models available for CAVAanalytics through xclim**
+**Some updates are currently underway, in particular, related to CAVA Platform interface**.

+Python support is coming soon.
+This will allow Python users to access CORDEX-CORE models available for CAVAanalytics through xclim.

 ## What is CAVA?